Devwares-Team/DOCS-Contrast/content/contrast/angular/components/collapse.md

 # API

+## API Reference: Contrast Collapse Bootstrap Inputs

 This section will build on your information about the props you get to use with the Contrast Angular Bootstrap Collapse component.
 You will find out what these props do, their default values, and how you would use them in your code.

-## API Reference: Contrast Collapse Bootstrap Inputs

-The table below lists other prop options of the `CDBCollapse` component.
+The table below lists the prop options for  `CDBCollapse` component.

 | Name            | Type        | Default      |   Description| Example      |
 | :------------- | :----------: | -----------: | :----------: | -----------: |